MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Sites/Update-MgGroupSiteListContentType.md

       - `[LanguageTag <String>]`: Provides the language culture-code and friendly name of the language that the displayName field has been provided in.
     - `[Formula <String>]`: The formula to validate column value.
 For examples, see Examples of common formulas in lists.

-COLUMNS <IMicrosoftGraphColumnDefinition1\[]>: The collection of column definitions for this contentType.
+COLUMNS <IMicrosoftGraphColumnDefinition[]>: The collection of column definitions for this contentType.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[Boolean <IMicrosoftGraphBooleanColumn>]`: booleanColumn
     - `[(Any) <Object>]`: This indicates any property can be added to this object.